Wichita woman flees Florence, husband braves the hurricane in N.C.

-Reid says, "They said they moved it to a Category two, which isn't necessarily a good thing because it expanded out which means it is going to stay over it longer and rain, rain, rain."
+"They said they moved it to a Category two, which isn't necessarily a good thing because it expanded out which means it is going to stay over it longer and rain, rain, rain," Reid says.

 Reid has more than her home in Greenville, North Carolina on her mind.